A photo safari is often a once in a lifetime experience. How do you prepare? What do you need to know?

 We had a very ambitious schedule, and between travel, pre-dawn departures and post sunset arrivals, I felt we could have used more time to review our photographic experiences.

 But our education continued beyond the scope of the trip to a year of mentoring.
-That, for me, was an incredibly important part of the trip.
-It has opened my eyes and my world to the educational potential of traveling and working with world class visual artists and storytellers.
+That, for me, was an incredibly important part of the trip and one of the reasons I chose to travel with Kristi.
+The experience has opened my eyes and my world to the educational potential of traveling and learning from world class visual artists and storytellers.

 4. Fellow Safari Travelers